Charleston SC Pediatric Sleep Consultant

 In some cases, an interval method, or leave and check method may be the better method of choice according to the family situation and how baby responds.
 I often work with parents to help them know when and how to use different methods.

 Working with this age group is one of my favorite things, and I especially love all kinds of challenging cases!
 If you think your child can't go to sleep or sleep well during the night, reach out to me and let's talk!

-Toddlers, Preschoolers and Older Children
+Toddlers, Preschoolers, and Older Children

 I offer a unique approach that is easy and fun for children to understand and want to participate in!
 If your child is standing and crying, you have an entirely different challenge.
 The challenge grows when your child can walk out of the room in the middle of the night, or several times a night.
-And when your child can ask for socks, more water, a band-aid…or when you child has anxiety and nightmares.
+And when your child can ask for socks, more water, a band-aid…or when your child has anxiety and nightmares.

 Believe it or not, our toddlers, preschoolers and older children have a desire to participate in their own sleep and bedtime process.
 I love giving them a chance and letting them surprise us.

 For older children, I utilize communication and their own participation in easy-to-understand, in-the-moment, personalized outcomes (not punishments) and they get to make the choice to go to sleep easily and stay in bed all night.
-I also work closely with their timing of routines, sleep, wake ups and nap rhythms.
+I also work closely with their timing of routines, sleep, wake-ups and nap rhythms.
 Don’t believe it’s possible?
 Book a call with me and I will point you in the direction of several of my toddler parents who will happily tell you their success stories!